 It’s a well-known business adage that if you want to climb the ranks, it’s about who you know rather than what you know.
 While it may seem old-fashioned, there’s more than a little truth to the saying.

-A study from Glassdoor aimed to understand how big of a role personal connections play in landing a new job.
-In their survey of more than 440,000 job interview experiences, they found that candidates with an employee referral were much more likely to land the job than those who came by the interview in other ways, like via online or in-person applications.
-When the candidate knew someone on the inside, they were between 2.6% and 6.6% more likely to receive and accept a job offer.
+Candidates with an employee referral are much more likely to land the job than those who came by the interview in other ways, like via online or in-person applications.
+When candidates know someone on the inside, they are more likely to receive and accept a job offer.

-As much as some may loathe it, it’s undeniable that networking plays an important role in advancing your career.
+As much as some may loathe it, it’s undeniable that networking plays a vital role in advancing your career.
 Not sure how to network?
 No problem.
 The good news is that you don’t have to be a seasoned schmooze artist to network effectively.
-To make meaningful connections that will serve you in your professional life for years or even decades to come, follow these networking tips.
+Follow these networking tips to make valuable connections that will serve you in your professional life for years or even decades to come.

 If you’re just beginning to learn how to network, the easiest way to get started is through friends, family, and colleagues you already know.

 Confide in trusted individuals within your circle and let them know you’re looking to build some new professional connections.
 Ask them for suggestions on who you might meet with.

 To make this easy for your contacts, it helps to give them an idea of what you’re looking for.
 Are you hoping to learn about a specific career path?
 Do you want to gain insight into working in a specific city?
 Want to learn more about a particular company?
 These great guidelines will help spark ideas for connections from your colleagues.

 2. Focus on relationships

 Here’s the thing about networking that many people who are bad at it fail to understand: the relationship itself is the goal of networking.
 Any other results that come of it (job offers, industry intel, etc.) are simply icing on the cake.